Back to: Australia's welfare snapshots

 keno: Keno is a rapid-draw game where a player gambles that their chosen numbers match any of the 20 numbers randomly selected from a group of 80 numbers via a computer system or a ball-draw device.

-kinship: A term that describes the structured societal system which prescribes responsibility that Aboriginal and Torres Strait Islander peoples position themselves within, which establishes their relationship to others and to the universe.
+Kinship – A term that describes the structured societal system which prescribes responsibility that First Nations people position themselves within, which establishes their relationship to others and to the universe.

 known child adoption: Adoption of a child or children born or permanently living in Australia before the adoption, who have a pre-existing relationship with the adoptive parents and who are generally not able to be adopted by anyone other than the adoptive parents.
 These types of adoptions are broken down into these categories, depending on the relationship to the adoptive parent(s): step-parent, relatives, carer and other.
 See also step-parent (known child adoption), relatives (known child adoption), carer (known child adoption), and other adoption (known child adoption).